-- "Format of the Distribution Files for a J2EE Agent Installation in Policy Agent 2.2" on page 34 - "Role of the agentadmin Program in a J2EE Agent for Policy Agent 2.2" on page 37 - "J2EE Agent Directory Structure in Policy Agent 2.2" on page 49
+- "Format of the Distribution Files for a J2EE Agent Installation in Policy Agent 2.2" on page 34 - "Role of the agentadmin Program in a J2EE Agent for Policy Agent 2.2" on page 34 - "J2EE Agent Directory Structure in Policy Agent 2.2" on page 46

-- "Configuring A J2EE Agent With Access Manager 6.3" on page 54 - "Creating a J2EE Agent Profile" on page 55
+- "Installing and Configuring the Apache Tomcat 6.0 Agent With Access Manager 6.3" on page 51 - "Creating a J2EE Agent Profile" on page 52 appserver\version\agent.zip where appserver\version is a place holder that represents the specific deployment container and deployment container version you are unpacking.

-Format of the Distribution Files for a J2EE Agent Installation in Policy Agent 2.2 http://www.gnu.org/software/tar/tar.html
+Format of the Distribution Files for a J2EE Agent Installation in Policy Agent 2.2

-The distribution files for a J2EE agent in Policy Agent 2.2 are provided to you in either a .tar.gz archive or a .zip archive.
-To unpack the .tar.gz archive, use the GNU tar program.
+The distribution files for a J2EE agent in Policy Agent 2.2 are provided to you in .zip archive.
+For example